Employment law – Unfair dismissal

 In terms of wages, this includes contractual benefits, such as a company car, private medical or health insurance.
 It can also include non- contractual benefits, provided you have a reasonable expectation of the same.
 You can also include a claim for your loss of bonus or commission if you reasonably expected to receive this, even if such payments were discretionary.

-Assessing future loss is always going to be a speculative process for the tribunal, and will depend on whether you have managed to mitigate your loss and found another job before the hearing date, at what point, and the amount of your new salary.
+Assessing future loss is always going to be a speculative process for the tribunal.
+This will depend on whether you have managed to mitigate your loss and found another job before the hearing date, the date this happened, and the amount of your new salary.
 The tribunal will need to identify an appropriate cut-off point for compensation if you have not secured any new employment as at the hearing date.

-The maximum amount that you can be awarded as compensation for Unfair Dismissal is presently the statutory cap of £78,962, or 52 weeks gross salary- whichever is the lower.
-This is in addition to the basic award which can be ordered by the Tribunal of up to a maximum of £14,370.
-These figures are correct as at 2016.
+The maximum amount that you can be awarded as compensation for Unfair Dismissal from 6th April 2023, is the statutory cap of £105,707 or 52 weeks gross salary- whichever is the lower.
+This is in addition to the basic award which can be ordered by the Tribunal of up to a maximum of £19,290.

 In calculating a year’s salary, you do not take into account benefits in kind, pension contributions or discretionary bonuses.

 Assuming you win your case, the tribunal will assess your total loss, and you will have to give credit for sums already received from your employer, such as pay in lieu of notice or enhanced redundancy payments.

 How will the tribunal deal with tax on any loss of earnings award?